osquery/osquery/docs/wiki/deployment/extensions.md

 ## Troubleshooting

-* Ensure that your osquery config has `--disable_extensions=false`, which ought to be the default value.
+- Ensure that your osquery config has `--disable_extensions=false`, which ought to be the default value.
-* If you encounter the following error, you need change the owner of the `your_extension.ext` file to be the root account, or else run osquery with the `--allow_unsafe` flag (not recommended): `watcher.cpp:535] [Ref #1382] Extension binary has unsafe permissions:1`
+- If you observe a runtime error from osquery, `Extension binary has unsafe permissions`, you have to lock down the filesystem permissions on the extension executable.
+See the steps in "Extensions Binary Permissions," above.
+For quick testing, you can bypass this by running osquery with the `--allow_unsafe` flag (not recommended in deployment).